Skip to main content

 High Impact Releases

-'Terrapin' (YEAR): This romaine cultivar had the highest yield and the highest percent of marketable heads in variety trials.
+'Terrapin' (2000): This romaine cultivar had the highest yield and the highest percentage of marketable heads in variety trials.
 It can be planted from November to January and harvested from January through March to maximize profits.

 Research Contacts